lkwg82/de.lgohlke.selenium-webdriver/README.md

 Note: it is similiar to https://github.com/webdriverextensions/webdriverextensions, but has more emphasis on web automation instead of testing

+# Features

+- factory to restart a fresh configured instance

+- support for http proxy

+- implementation of logging error handler

+- implementation of logging debug handler

+- support of concurrent webdriver usage

+  - a wrapped webdriver, which allows only single access at a time

+  - a wrapped webdriver, which allows blocking while  an transaction is in progress

 # usage

 in your `pom.xml`

 ```xml

 <project>